Scrape Secondhand Fashion Listings from Vinted

 - opens a Vinted search results page

-- extracts listing cards (title, price, currency, size/brand when available, item URL, image URL)
+- extracts listing cards (title, price, currency, brand, size, item URL, image URL)

 - paginates through multiple pages